ticofab/blog/content/tech/2020-04-11-planned-learning/index.md

 * Spend two hours catching up with the latest changes in [Akka](https://akka.io).
 * Spend one hour learning shortcuts in [IntelliJ IDEA](https://twitter.com/intellijidea).
-* ⚙️ Take the course *Akka Cluster Sharding* on [Lightbend Academy](https://academy.lightbend.com) within the 31st of August.
 * Migrate the Akka app from the *Akka for Scala - Professional* course on [Lightbend Academy](https://academy.lightbend.com) to Akka Typed.
 * Spend one hour trying out the new features in the latest [IntelliJ IDEA](https://twitter.com/intellijidea).
 * Read *[Java Performance - 2nd Edition](http://shop.oreilly.com/product/0636920272250.do)* by Scott Oaks.